 3. Stair Climbing

 Whether you take your workout to the stair master or find an actual staircase, climbing stairs is easily as good, if not better than running.
-Your pace is totally up to you, but even walking stairs for 10 minutes can certainly challenge you more than a light run for the same time.
+Your pace is totally up to you, but even walking stairs for 10 minutes can certainly challenge you more than a light run at the same time.

 Because you’re working to lift your body weight from step to step, you’ll elevate your heart rate after only a few minutes.
 Besides making your heart stronger, stairs will help to lift your backside as well.